open/close all folders

 - Bald of Awesome / Bald of Evil: Implied; he never takes his hat off, but it's doubtful that he has much in the way of hair left, given his current state of mummification.

-- Gentleman Snarker: He occasionally drifts into this territory.
+- Gentleman Snarker: As a member of the ancient Egyptian aristocracy, he occasionally drifts into this territory.

 - The Snark Knight: As well as being unfailingly sarcastic, Säid has a very dim view of human nature; Shani mentions that he once told her that, if she truly wanted to understand humanity, all she'd have to do was read the comments section on YouTube.